One of the advantages of using WordPress is that you don’t need to have technical skills like editing code to manage a website successfully.

-- Adding a search box to your page, post, or sidebar
+- Adding a search box

-- Display relevant advertising banners
+- Display contextual advertising banners

-- Tracking scripts (e.g. Facebook Ads)
+- Analytics code (e.g. Facebook Ads)

 (Adding scripts to your pages can expand your site’s functionality)

-First, locate or create the code you want to add to your content.
-You can use an online HTML editor (e.g. search online for “Free Online HTML Editor WYSIWYG“) or consider using an HTML cheat sheet …
+First, source or create the code you want to add to your content.
+You can use an online HTML editor (e.g. search online for “HTML Code WYSIWYG Editor“) or use HTML cheat sheets …

-(Highlight and copy your code to the clipboard)
+Copy your code to the clipboard …

-Next, switch to the Text editor to paste in your code …
+Next, switch to the Text editor …

 (Select and highlight the line containing your placeholder)

-Paste the code into your content …
+Paste the code over the highlighted placeholder …

-How Shortcodes Work
+How To Use Shortcodes